ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

    standard, and they also serve as the basis for the development of software that reads and writes the standard.
 These powerful concepts underpin the standard file format and the model.
-However, when a new modality, or even a new implementation of an existing modality requires a new, unanticipated data element or relationship, the model and format can't intrinsically support it.
+However, when a new modality, or even a new implementation of an existing modality, requires a new, unanticipated data element or relationship, the model and format can't intrinsically support it.